 If your cumulative GPA is less than 3.5, or if you have not received a bachelor’s or higher degree from a U.S. institution, you will be required to provide a GMAT score.

 Regardless of applicant’s cumulative GPA, the admissions committee reserves the right to require an applicant to submit a GMAT score if there are concerns regarding the student’s achievement across all math, statistics, economics and finance courses previously completed.

 Conditional Student Status

-*Individuals who have not yet taken the GMAT may apply for “conditional student status.”
-This means you can take up to 6 hours of graduate-level courses on a space-available basis while preparing for the GMAT.
-The conditional application can be found on the online application site.
+Individuals who have not yet taken the GMAT can apply for conditional student status.
+This means you can take up to six hours of graduate-level coursework on a space-available basis while preparing for the GMAT.
+The conditional application can be found here.
 Incomplete applications will not be processed until all application materials, including the application fee, have been submitted.

 To help make your graduate studies at Creighton University more affordable, we encourage you to apply for financial assistance, as well as for graduate student scholarships and fellowships.
 Here’s how to apply for financial assistance.

 - Step 1: File the Free Application for Federal Student Aid (FAFSA)

 - Step 2: We’ll contact you if verification is required

 - Step 3: You’ll receive a financial aid award notification